amarokkin/demystified-cap/README.md

 4) Creating a socket connection between EC2-Reliable and EC2-Failure.
 EC2-Reliable attempts to set the variable on EC2-Failure.
 It only succeeds sometimes.
 This is implemented by adding a delay when setting the variable on EC2-Failure to demonstrate that the connection can't be made immediately.

 ## High Availability
-This lab demonstrates high availability (HA) when you run it because the results from getting the variable on EC2-Success and EC2-Failure return immediately, but the results are different in that the set order is set(high), set(available).
-EC2-Success returns available, as it should, while EC2-Failure returns high.
+This lab demonstrates high availability (HA) when you run it because the results from getting the variable on EC2-Reliable and EC2-Failure return immediately, but the results are different in that the set order is set(*high*), set(*available*).
+EC2-Reliable returns *available*, as it should, while EC2-Failure returns *high*.
 This is because EC2-Failure didn't get updated before returning it's value after a partition.

 ## High Consistency
-This lab demonstrates high consistency (HC) when you run it because the results from getting the variable on EC2-Success and EC2-Failure match up, but it takes some time to get the results.
-In this example, we set(high), set(consistency) and both EC2-Success and EC2-Failure return consistency after a partition.
+This lab demonstrates high consistency (HC) when you run it because the results from getting the variable on EC2-Reliable and EC2-Failure match up, but it takes some time to get the results.
+In this example, we set(*high*), set(*consistency*) and both EC2-Reliable and EC2-Failure return *consistency* after a partition.

 ## If you wish to run this on your own
 1) Start up two AWS EC2 instances